What is a Workplace Disciplinary Procedure?

-Can I take someone with me to the hearing?
+Can I take someone with me to the workplace disciplinary hearing?

 Your companion cannot be disciplined or subjected to any other detriment for being your companion.
 You also cannot be disciplined or subjected to any other detriment for exercising your right to be accompanied.

-What are the possible outcomes of a disciplinary hearing?
+What are the possible outcomes of a workplace disciplinary hearing?

-The most common outcomes for a disciplinary hearing are:
+The most common outcomes for a workplace disciplinary hearing are: